What is IOLink?

-You may be hearing a lot of buzz about IO-Link lately, but do you know what it is or how it works?
+You may be hearing buzz about IO-Link lately, but do you know what it is or how it works?
 Below are the answers to common questions about IO-Link technology, what it does, who can benefit from it, and more.

 1. What is IO-Link?

 What IO-Link is Not: IO-Link is not another fieldbus.
 Rather, it was developed to reduce dependability on fieldbus support by manufacturers and users alike.
-It is designed to be as simple and universal as possible, requiring only standard M12/M8/M5 cables (no special cabling or connectors).
-It is also not a proprietary communication protocol, but rather a recognized international standard (IEC 61131-9).
+It is designed to be as simple and universal as possible.
+It requires only standard M12/M8/M5 cables (no special cabling or connectors).
+IO-Link is also not a proprietary communication protocol, but rather a recognized international standard (IEC 61131-9).

 2. How Is an IO-Link Sensor Different From a Standard IO Sensor?

-Compared to a standard IO sensor, a sensor with IO-Link allows the user to see much more data about the sensor and even allows the ability to change the sensor’s settings without having to stop a manufacturing or production line to access the individual sensor.
-With an IO-Link sensor, you are also able to store parameters or settings inside of a master block, such as Comtrol offers, which can then be loaded to a brand new, factory-default device if necessary.
+Compared to a standard IO sensor, a sensor with IO-Link allows the user to see much more data about the sensor.
+It allows the ability to change the sensor’s settings without having to stop a manufacturing or production line to access the individual sensor.
+You are also able to store parameters or settings inside of a master block, which can then be loaded to a brand new, factory-default device if necessary.

 3. What Kind of Data Can You See with IO-Link?

-With IO-Link, you can see the manufacturer information and part number, among other data, of your sensors that are connected to the master block.
-So, if a sensor needs replacement but the lettering of the manufacturer or part number has rubbed off or become illegible, you can quickly see the exact model that needs to be replaced with this information already built in with IO-Link.
+You can see the manufacturer information and part number, among other data, of your sensors that are connected to the master block.
+So, if a sensor needs replacement but the lettering of the manufacturer or part number has rubbed off or become illegible, you can quickly see the exact model that needs to be replaced with this information already built in.
 This is also called Service Data, information that is not relative to a device’s function but rather about the device itself.